 Thanks for visiting.
-Please visit an updated version of this post at this link.
+Please review the updated version of this post .

 If you think you have “the flu”, you probably don’t.